henryjameslau/henryjameslau.github.io/about.md

 </p>

 ## Employment
-Current running the comms in a team of one at the Parliamentary Office of Science and Technology and at the weekend transforms into an explainer for the Greenwich Observatory.
-Previously an outreach officer and a co-ordinator for the Stimulating Physics Network at the Institute of Physics
+Currently a communications manager at the Parliamentary Office of Science and Technology.
+Seconded for 6 months to the Parliamentary Digital Service as an associate user researcher.
+Previously an explainer for the Greenwich Observator and at the Institute of Physics an outreach officer and a co-ordinator for the Stimulating Physics Network.

 ## Education
-Graduated from Imperial College with a science communication masters and a physics with astrophysics degree from Leicester University where he spent one year abroad in Nice on an ERASMUS exchange.
+Graduated from Imperial College with a science communication masters.
+First degree was physics with astrophysics degree from Leicester University where he spent one year abroad in Nice on an ERASMUS exchange.

 ## Social Media
 Find me on [twitter](https://www.twitter.com/henryjameslau).